113pavan113/113pavan113.github.io/index.md

  ** My area of work expertise include:**
   * Handling fanancial assistence schemes of APEDA
-  * Promotion of agricultural exports from with in the country
+  * Promotion of agricultural exports from the country
   * Organizing International Buyer-Seller Meets (Physical and Virtual), Trade fares related to Cereals Division
   * Solving technical problems related to trade issues of Cereals Division
   * Assit in signing MoU's with other organisations in order to promote Agri export from the country